Integrated Academic and Clinical training programme in Psychiatry at Severn Postgraduate Medical Education and the University of Bristol

 The Faculty of Health Sciences

-The Faculty of Health Sciences brings together the three professional healthcare programmes (medicine, veterinary sciences and dentistry) under a single management structure.
-This allows us to maximise the realisation of cross-disciplinary opportunities in research and teaching under the One Health agenda.
-The Dean of the Faculty is Professor Jane Norman.
+The Faculty of Health Sciences includes four schools, the Medical, Dental and Veterinary Schools which host the three professional healthcare programmes (medicine, veterinary sciences and dentistry) and the School of Anatomy, under a single management structure.
+These changes will ensure that we optimise and realise the full potential of our teaching and research.
+The Interim Dean of the Faculty is Professor Sarah George.

 Education in Health Sciences

-We are proud of the quality of graduates from our Medical School, Veterinary School, and Dental School.
+Brilliant work comes from brilliant people, and this is why we are proud of the quality of graduates from our Medical School, Veterinary School and Dental School.

 Research in Health Sciences

 The University’s Elizabeth Blackwell Institute for Health Research, together with Bristol Health Partners, is a catalyst for cross-Faculty and inter-organisational translational health research, creating an excellent environment for conducting research that can be rapidly tested and applied in clinical settings.
-Facilities available across the Faculty include clinical trials units, human imaging, Wolfson Imaging and animal imaging which is based at Langford.
+Facilities available across the Faculty include two NIHR clinical trials units, CRIC, Wolfson Imaging, Animal imaging/unit at Langford.